KonstantinBurkin/Sales_forecasting/README.md

 </div>

 ## Introduction
-Sales forecasts help make informed decisions about everything from staffing and inventory to new product lines and potential marketing efforts.
-Sales forecasting allows sales managers and reps to spot potential issues and gives you time to avoid or alleviate them.
+Sales forecasting allows you to make informed decisions about everything from staffing and inventory to new product lines and potential marketing efforts.

-Here, Machine Learning project was developed for predicting sales Delivery Club.
-The predictions were made with classic ML models (Random Forest, GradBoost, Linear Regression, etc.).
+Here, Machine Learning project was developed for predicting sales across several stores in Delivery Club.
+The predictions were made with classic ML models (CatBoost and LightGBM).
+Additionally, I made forecasting of clients (univariate time series) and compared auto regression model (SARIMA) with LSTM.

 ## Data
 Dataframe contained information about the date, weather conditions, product types, stores, and their locations.
 The history of the sales for previous 7 months is available for delivery shops in 10 cities.

+## Main results
+- Compared effectiveness CatBoost and LGBM models for weekly sales prognosis.
+- Compared models for univariate time series.
+SARIMA outperformed LSTM in accuracy and training time.

 ## Files
 - **sales_forecasting.ipynb** - Main notebook with description of the project, code, graphs, and comments.